ssoufii/Portfolio-Website/README.md

 About Me: Details about my academic and professional background.
 Projects: A showcase of technical projects and accomplishments.
 Resume: Access to a downloadable version of my resume.
-Contact: Info to connect with me directly.
+Contact: Links to connect with me directly.
 The site is built with modern web development technologies and frameworks, ensuring a responsive and user-friendly experience across all devices.

 Technology Stack